-E. CAPITAL ASSETS
+F. CAPITAL ASSETS

 Capital assets are capitalized at historical cost or estimated cost if historical cost is not available Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
+The library maintains a threshold level of \$1000 or more for capitalizing capital assets.

 Capital assets are reported in the government-wide financial statements but not in the fund financial statements.
-Since surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes by the district attorney, no salvage value is taken into consideration for depreciation purposes.
+Since surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes by the library, no salvage value is taken into consideration for depreciation purposes.
 All capital assets, other than land, are depreciated using the straight-line method over the following useful lives: